vandanabaghel773/shikshaassist/README.md

-# ShikshaAssist 📚✨
+# SikshaAssist 📚✨

-ShikshaAssist is an AI-powered web application designed to enhance educational workflows for teachers and students.
+SikshaAssist is an AI-powered web application designed to enhance educational workflows for teachers and students.
 It offers a suite of smart tools that automate and streamline tasks like note generation, presentation creation, student communication analysis, and assignment evaluation.

 ## 🔗 Live Demo
 https://sikshaassist.xyz/